 To make a long story short, it all came to a shuddering halt in 2008.

 The demand for residential properties fell and construction companies around the country went bankrupt.
 By the end of 2010, over 30% of mortgages were in negative equity.

 To make matters even worse, Ireland’s banking sector nearly collapsed.

 A trend can last for years and years.
 It can last for so long that people begin to forget what it was like before the trend started.

 At this stage, investors begin to feel as if it is a sure thing.
 That it’s an easy way to print money.

 On the flip side of the coin, you will find people predicting that a trend is ending long before it actually does.
-For example, over the years, there have been countless failed predictions about how the stock market is going to crash.
+For example, over the years, there have been a number of failed predictions about when the stock market is going to crash.

-The problem with trends is that nobody really knows how long they will last for.
-This is why buying stocks with the intention of holding over a long-term period is often the best strategy for “beating the market”.
+The problem with trends is that nobody really knows how long they will last.
+This is why buying stocks with the intention of holding them over a long-term period is often the best strategy for “beating the market”.